MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 To connect to your data source, fill in the root URL of the website, select a crawl source, and the type of authentication you'd like to use: None, Basic Authentication, or OAuth 2.0 with [Azure Active Directory (Azure AD)](/azure/active-directory/).
 After you complete this information, select Test Connection to verify your settings.

+> [!NOTE]
+> You can index up to 20 different site URLs in a single connection.
+In the URLs field, enter the site URLs separated by commas (,).
+For example, `https://www.contoso.com,https://www.contosoelectronics.com`.

 ### URL

 Use the URL field to specify the root of the website that you'd like to crawl.
 The enterprise websites connector will use this URL as the starting point and follow all the links from this URL for its crawl.